-The evaluator shall check to ensure that the TSS contains a description of the 95. authentication information feedback provided to users while the authentication is in progress, which is consistent with the definition of the SFR.
+The evaluator shall check to ensure that the TSS contains a description of the authentication information feedback provided to users while the authentication is in progress, which is consistent with the definition of the SFR.

-Findings: [ST] 6.2.1 - When users enter their passwords on the Operation Panel, WIM login, a client's print driver that has been configured to submit user credentials, the TOE displays a sequence of dummy characters whose length is the same as that of the
+Findings: [ST] 6.2.1 - When users enter their passwords on the Operation Panel, WIM login, a client's print driver or fax driver that has been configured to submit user credentials, the TOE displays a sequence of dummy characters whose length is the same as that of the entered password.